Pope Francis Fast Facts

 November 21, 2016 - Extends indefinitely the power of Catholic priests to forgive abortions.
 This follows a special dispensation during the Year of Mercy, which ended November 20, 2016 and allowed all priests, rather than just bishops and specially designated confessors, the power to absolve the "sin of abortion."

-July 16, 2017 - Dozens of conservative Catholic scholars and clergy send a letter to Pope Francis accusing him of spreading heretical positions on marriage, the moral life and the Eucharist.
+July 16, 2017 - Dozens of conservative Catholic scholars and clergy send a letter to Francis accusing him of spreading heretical positions on marriage, the moral life and the Eucharist.

-October 11, 2017 - During a Vatican conference, Pope Francis argues to change the official church teaching on the death penalty.
+October 11, 2017 - During a Vatican conference, Francis argues to change the official church teaching on the death penalty.
 The Catholic church currently teaches that recourse to the death penalty is permitted.
-Pope Francis says the death penalty is "inadmissable," and that official Catholic teaching should reflect that.
+The Pope says the death penalty is "inadmissable," and that official Catholic teaching should reflect that.

-November 27, 2017 - Pope Francis becomes the first pope to visit Myanmar, a staunchly Buddhist country.
-During a four day trip, the Pope meets with Myanmar's cardinal, the military's most senior general.
+November 27, 2017 - Francis becomes the first pope to visit Myanmar, a staunchly Buddhist country.
+During a four-day trip, the Pope meets with Myanmar's cardinal, the military's most senior general.
 While in the country, he avoids using the word "Rohingya," a term the government rejects.

+January 18, 2018 - Defends Chilean bishop Juan Barros, who is accused of covering up sex abuse for decades.

+April 8, 2018 - Francis says he made "grave errors" in handling a Chilean sex abuse scandal in a letter to the bishops of the Episcopal Conference of Chile.